Jobs go in. Results come out.

 Active bindings

-List of Jobs currently managed by this Queue.
+jobsGet or set - List of Jobs currently managed by this Queue.

-List of Workers used to process Jobs.
+workersGet or set - List of Workers used for processing Jobs.

 Methods